geosolutions-it/MapStore2/docs/developer-guide/integrations/users/openId.md

 oidcOAuth2Config.rolesClaim=wids
 # Optional group claims, if a claim contains groups, you can map them to MapStore groups.
 oidcOAuth2Config.groupsClaim=wids
+# Optional "scopes".
+If not resent the scopes will be taken from the discovery doument
+# oidcOAuth2Config.scopes=email,profile,customScope
 ```

 ### Google